AsadullahFarooqi/portfolio/content/pages/experience.md

 ## IT Instructor
 **Akbar Computer Academy** ​ Loralai  *Nov 2015 - Mar 2016*
-- Introduced computer tools to students who didn’t had any experience with computers.
+- Introduced computer tools to students who did not have any experience with computers.
 - Taught MS Office, Corel Draw, HTML/CSS and some other stuff.

 # Personal Projects